jakesig/CivE-Bot/README.md

 **!git:** Returns git repository information.
 **!rolelist `{role-name}`:** Lists members with role name specified.
 **!poll "`{Question}`" "`{Option 1}`" "`{Option 2}`":** Sends out poll with reactions.
 Maximum of 10 options.
+**!autoresponses:** Responds with a list of the autoresponses in the bot.

 ### Moderator Commands